Advertisement

 By West Kentucky Star Staff Apr.
 25, 2025 | 04:32 PM | EDDYVILLE

-A Kansas man has been arrested on several charges, including assault, after fleeing from authorities in Lyon County late Thursday night.
+A Kansas man was arrested on several charges, including assault, after fleeing from authorities in Lyon County late Thursday night.

-The Lyon County Sheriff's Office said 27-year-old Uriah R. Roe of Overland Park, KS assaulted his mother repeatedly while she was driving in Lyon County on I-24.
-She stopped at a business at Exit 45 off KY 293 to go to the restroom around 11:30 Thursday night.
+The Lyon County Sheriff's Office said 27-year-old Uriah R. Roe of Overland Park assaulted his mother repeatedly while she was driving in Lyon County on I-24.
+She stopped at a business at Exit 45 to go to the restroom.

 A deputy initially made contact with Roe on KY 293.
-When he attempted to detain him, he reportedly resisted arrest and fled on foot.
+Roe reportedly resisted arrest and fled on foot.
 A shepherd mix dog, which accompanied Roe, bit both Roe and the deputy, causing injuries.
 The dog was shot by a deputy and fled from the scene.
-Roe was able to flee on foot.
+Roe once again fled on foot.

 Deputies searched for Roe until after 4 am.
-Multiple 9-1-1 calls were received early this morning beginning about 6:45 am, reporting Roe walking on KY 818 South and going up to homes in the 1000 block.
+Multiple 9-1-1 calls were received early Friday morning beginning about 6:45 am, reporting Roe walking on KY 818 and going up to homes.
+More personnel and a drone joined the search.

 The Sheriff’s Office said they received a call just before 8:30 am that Roe and a dog were seen on I-24 near the 47 mile marker.
-Roe was then found and detained without further incident by Kentucky State Police Troopers.
+Roe was found and detained without further incident by Kentucky State Police.
 Roe declined medical treatment.
-The dog was found to be injured and was turned over to the dog warden who transported it to a veterinarian.
+The dog was transported to a veterinarian.

 Roe was charged with assault, fleeing, resisting arrest and harboring a vicious animal.